InfinityLoop1/InfinityLoop/README.md

 There will be a link to play it in this site and on my itch.io, depending on which sites they're on.

 # Games & Experiments Code Rules
-Please do not take the html files of games to put on your own sites or for personal use.
-You can Iframe one of my games from my site into your site AS LONG AS YOU GIVE CREDIT TO ME.
+Please do not take the html files of games to put on your own sites or for personal use, they are my property, I made them.

 # Website Code
 This website was made in HTML and CSS.